jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/imogen.nml.rst

 Since IMOGEN calculates the forcing for an entire year at once, an IMOGEN run must have a start time of 00:00:00 on the 1st of January for some year.

-IMOGEN is currently restricted to run only on the HadCM3LC grid, i.e. there are 96 x 56 grid cells where each cell has size 3.75 degrees longitude by 2.5 degrees latitude with no Antarctica.
-This means that:

-* :nml:mem:`JULES_INPUT_GRID::nx` = 96 and :nml:mem:`JULES_INPUT_GRID::ny` = 56.

-IMOGEN also uses its own I/O, so it expects IMOGEN specific files in a different format to JULES - this may change in the future.
-Examples of IMOGEN input files can be found in the data provided to run the 'rose stem' test suites on supported platforms (e.g. JASMIN).
+IMOGEN uses the netcdf read functions in JULES to load the driving data.
+It also needs grid-area read in as an ancillary.

+IMOGEN still reads the 1d data from ascii files within the code - this will change in the future.

 .. seealso::
    References: